-The response took me by surprise.
-Within an hour I had over 100 likes, then 200.
-Eventually I topped out at a whopping 376 likes and 56 comments.
-Mind you I only had 2200 followers at the time so this was big.
+The response was overwhelming.
+Within an hour, I had over 100 likes, then 200.
+Eventually, I topped out at a whopping 376 likes and 56 comments.
+Mind you, I only had 2200 followers at the time, so this was big.
 Everyone was raving about the detail and color.

-A couple days later, my good client Anthony called.
-We've worked together for just over a year now.
-I've known him as a creative client that always wants colorful and outside-the-box photoshoots.
+A couple of days later, my good client Anthony called me.
+We had worked together for just over a year and he was always interested in colorful and outside-the-box photoshoots.

-We set a price, a date, and it was all set.
+We set a date, and it was all set.
 The pictures below came from that shoot.
-Took us about 2 hours, 2 backdrops, and 3 outfit changes.
-It was a little bit of an operation, but needless to say, he was ecstatic with what came out of it.
+It took us about 2 hours, 2 backdrops, and 3 outfit changes.
+Needless to say, he was ecstatic with what came out of it.

-When the photos hit the internet, people immediately started inquiring about the work.
+People immediately started inquiring about the work.
 They were asking about how they could get a shoot done like that too.
-After a while the ColorPOP Series was born.
-Businesses wanted it for their brands, actors wanted it for their shows, even regular people wanting to spice up their LinkedIn reached out.
+After a while, the ColorPOP Series was born.
+Businesses wanted it for their brands, actors wanted it for their shows, and even regular people wanting to spice up their LinkedIn reached out.
 I never thought it would be as popular as it's become.
-I had so many different color requests that my shelved could no longer hold the weight of all the backdrops I ordered.
+I had so many different color requests that my shelves could no longer hold the weight of all the backdrops I ordered.

-It's kind of crazy though.
-This whole thing started as a little revolt against the machine.
-A fight against the desaturation of photography.
-Now it seems that I'm not alone in my mission.
+Now it seems that I'm not alone in my mission to fight the desaturation of modern photography.
 New people every week are contacting me wanting to add a slice of color in their life.
-Something that represents their individual personality and shows off who they are inside.
-I couldn't be happier than to be a part of it.
+Something that represents their unique individual personality and shows off who they are inside.